 \citet{salge_empowermentintroduction_2014} define information-theoretic \emph{empowerment} as the maximum possible mutual information between the agent's actions and the state observations $n$ steps in the future, written $\mathfrak{E}_n(s)$.
-This notion requires an arbitrary choice of horizon, failing to account for the agent's discount rate $\gamma$. ``In a discrete deterministic world empowerment reduces to the logarithm of the number of sensor states reachable with the available actions'' \citep{salge_empowermentintroduction_2014}.
-We have already observed that reachability metrics are unsatisfactory. \Cref{fig:empower_fail} demonstrates how empowerment can return counterintuitive verdicts with respect to the agent's control over the future.
+This notion requires an arbitrary choice of horizon, failing to account for the agent's discount rate $\gamma$. ``In a discrete deterministic world empowerment reduces to the logarithm of the number of sensor states reachable with the available actions'' \citep{salge_empowermentintroduction_2014}. \Cref{fig:empower_fail} demonstrates how empowerment can return counterintuitive verdicts with respect to the agent's control over the future.